Fox News co-president Bill Shine out in latest shake-up for network

 "Fox News Specialists," co-hosted by Eric Bolling, Kat Timpf and Eboni K. Williams, is scheduled to replace "The Five" at 5 p.m.
 ET, and "The Story," a rebranded version of Martha MacCallum's show "The First 100 Days," is set to debut at 7 p.m.

+Shine's departure also came only hours after Fox News was hit by another lawsuit from a reporter alleging gender discrimination, and 30 days after the New York Times reported on settlements paid to five women who accused O'Reilly of sexual harassment and inappropriate behavior.

--- CNN's Oliver Darcy contributed reporting.
+-- CNN's Oliver Darcy and Tom Kludt contributed reporting.